timsawyer/Dual-KPI-Custom-Visual/README.md

 A Power BI Custom Visual for displaying and comparing two KPI's.
 This visual support interactions that will display the percent change in values from any point along the x-axis.
 The interactions and tooltips of the visual support mobile devices.

 ## Usage
-To use download the pbiviz file from here, and import into a Power BI Report.
+To use download the .pbiviz file from [here](https://github.com/tisawyer/Dual-KPI-Custom-Visual/raw/master/dist/dualKpi.pbiviz), and import into a Power BI Report.

 ## Data fields
 #### Axis